yireo-magento1/Yireo_CheckoutTester/README.md

 files to your Magento root.
 Make sure to flush the Magento cache.
 Make sure to logout once you're done.

-3) Use modman to install the git repository for you:
+3) Use `modman` to install the git repository for you:

     modman init
     modman clone https://github.com/yireo/Yireo_CheckoutTester
     modman update Yireo_CheckoutTester

+4) Use `composer` to install the composer package for you.
+See the file `COMPOSER.md` for hints.